 No, this document isn’t mandatory or required by law but not having one is pretty darn foolish, even for solopreneurs.
 Not only does it add a layer of protection for your brand (LLC status), but it also helps to set down in paper and deal with financial/management disputes and ensures your company is governed by your own internal set of rules rather than the default set on state books which take over with no agreement in place.

-To get started, consider checking out this savvy Operating Agreement tool which you can customize yourself.
+Furthermore, it supersedes any state default rules in cases where there’s a misunderstanding or problems arising in your LLC.
+To get started, consider checking out an online Operating Agreement Tool which you can customize yourself.

 Now’s the point where you should ideally have a professional on your side or buckle down to do some research on your own.
 Getting your business taxes and licenses are an important part of starting a Virginia LLC that’s ready to operate in the state.